MAD7777/TryHackMe/Eternal_Blue/README.md

 #### Step 2: Gaining Access.

-* This is probably the excieting part of every Hacker.
+* This is probably the exciting part of every Hacker.
 * we will be using **metasploit** to exploit the machine.
 It is a framework developed by **Rapid7**.
 * https://tryhackme.com/room/rpmetasploit This room will help you to get familiar with Metasploit.
+* Lets Fire up Metasploit by using command **msfconsole**
+* As we see that Nmap is indicating the target may be vulnerable to ms17-010.
+Hence will do a simple search or *ms17-010*.